golioth/golioth-firmware-sdk/examples/modus_toolbox/README.md

 The MCUboot upgrade strategy used is `MCUBOOT_OVERWRITE_ONLY`.

-Before compiling golioth_app, make sure to set the WiFi SSID and password as well as your Golioth PSK-ID and PSK, in `golioth_main.h`:
+Before compiling the golioth_app, create a file in `golioth_basics/golioth_app/source/credentials.inc` with your WiFi and Golioth credentials:

 ```c
 #define WIFI_SSID "WiFiSSID"